Taekwondo Classes & Affiliation with the L.T.S.I.

 Can I grade my own students?

-The rules are set by ITF Union for all full members and affiliates -
+The rules are set by ITF system for all full members and affiliates -

 • Only 4th Degrees that have been on IIC's can examine members